I AM THE DOOR

 We all need to “belong.”
 Why?
 Because we were made that way, to share in, and be part of, God’s Oneness and God’s “abundant” Life.
 It is both spiritually and psychologically tormenting for us, to feel shut out from Life, like puzzle-pieces that just don’t fit anywhere.
 Many people go through life feeling that way, or have felt that way, at some time or another.

 Christ, the Incarnate Son of God, is the “door” through Whom we, who were once outsiders and misfits, “enter” true Life, and become proper citizens of God’s world.
-Other, merely-human community-builders might offer us some sense of belonging, – like our political party, our clan, our favorite football team, etc. But none of these “hirelings” can “save” us, that is to say, make us “whole” within ourselves and with God’s world.
+Other, merely-human community-builders might offer us some sense of belonging, – like the high priests of the Internet, or our political party, or clan, or favorite football team, etc. But none of these “hirelings” can “save” us, that is to say, make us “whole” within ourselves and with God’s world.
 Outside communion with Christ, we will always find ourselves “scattered,” at the end of the day.
 Thank You, Lord, for laying Your life down for us, and claiming us as Your own, and nobody else’s.
 Today I hear Your voice, and take Your door, rather than wander about aimlessly, where I never really belong.